Associate MEMBERS

 2. Research Topics

-His research focuses in particular on street sports, examining their various audiences and their relationship(s) to urban space.
+His research focuses in particular on street sports, examining their various participant groups and their relationship(s) to urban space.
 However, since defending his dissertation (June 2017), he has broadened his area of expertise to include school sports and physical education, as well as sports facilities in general and sports tourism.

 3. Keywords